Selling Your Texas Home with a Pending Insurance Claim: A Comprehensive Guide

 Can I transfer the insurance claim to the new homeowner?

 Yes, you can transfer the pending insurance claim to the buyer.
-Make sure this is clearly documented during the negotiation, including how the insurance money will be split.
+Ensure this is documented during the negotiation, including how the insurance money will be split.

 What are the steps to selling a house with unresolved insurance issues?